pseigo/book-exercises/cpsc110/notes/m6a-binary-search-trees.md

 Binary Search Trees:

-- every node has 0, 1, or 2 children
+- A binary tree (every node has 0, 1, or 2 children) with the properties:
   - ALL nodes in left sub-tree have a value less than the parent
   - ALL nodes in right sub-tree have a value greater than the parent
-  - this rule is invariant; holds true ALL the way down a branch!
+- These rules are invariant; holds true ALL the way down a branch!

+### Testing a BST

+- We have 2 self-reference cases, so our check-expects should check both cases (i.e. left and right)

 ## Terminology

 - x

-## Questions

-In terms of time complexity and how things work under the hood, does Racket implement lists similar to linked lists? i.e. is access O(1) or O(n)?